 UOWCHK receives the full support of UOW in its educational resources and commitment to developing an enhanced student experience via student mobility and global exposure opportunities.
-UOW has launched top-up degrees in Hong Kong via UOWCHK.
+UOWCHK has been authorised to offer UOW top-up degrees in Hong Kong.

 Our students have been able to win scholarships and awards from the Government and other external organizations on their own merits.
 Apart from the Government and donor organizations, the College has made available numerous awards and scholarships to reward students who have excelled in academic and non-academic areas.
-In recent years, our students have been awarded scholarships of up to $8 million annually.
+In recent years, our students have been awarded scholarships of up to HK$4.2 million annually.

 The College has a long tradition in the provision of sub-degree programmes since 1984.
 Our team of well- qualified and devoted teaching staff, all of whom hold postgraduate qualifications, with over 40% holding doctorate degrees.
 Students can develop cultural sensitivity, English proficiency and international perspectives through their day-to-day interaction with academic staff of different nationalities and culture.

 Apart from interactive teaching and learning in the classroom, our teaching staff organize and lead students in co-curricular activities, field trips and study tours.

 The College maintains close links with industries to enable students to learn the fundamental skills necessary for success in the real world.
-Each year about 2,200 students engaged in internships, special projects, fieldwork and site visits.
+Each year more than 300 students engaged in internships, special projects, fieldwork and site visits.

 UOW College Hong Kong is part of the University of Wollongong (UOW) Global Network which has campuses in different overseas destinations.
 Our students can undertake study tours and exchanges to the other campuses in Australia, Dubai and Malaysia.
-To maximize students’ learning opportunities beyond Hong Kong, the College runs a Study Abroad Scheme and organizes regular Overseas Study Tours.
-Each year we have around 800 students participated in our Study Abroad Scheme or Study Tours to Australia, Austria, Canada, France, Germany, Japan, Korea, New Zealand, Russia, Singapore, Spain, Taiwan and the Mainland, UK, and US.
+To maximize students’ learning opportunities beyond Hong Kong, and conditions allowing, the College runs a Study Abroad Scheme and organizes regular Overseas Study Tours to various overseas countries.

 These activities covered community services, cultural awareness, language training, skill training, and teacher-student gatherings.
-The College in each year sponsored over 40 local co-curricular activities which enriching the learning experiences of about 2,000 students.
+Each year the College sponsors numerous local co-curricular activities which enrich the learning experiences of our students.